aevri/barrie-bear/barrie_bear.md

 straight away" said Mr. Weasel.
 They went inside, and sure enough

 it was quite obvious that Barrie—Bear did little or no housework.
-His 'residence‘ comprised just one room which was Sparsely furnished, although what there was looked comfortable.
-Inzaddition to his wooden chest, he had a solid looking circular oak table, two well-worn easy chairs and an oval shaped bed which looked rather like a dog basket
+His 'residence‘ comprised just one room which was sparsely furnished, although what there was looked comfortable.
+In addition to his wooden chest, he had a solid looking circular oak table, two well-worn easy chairs and an oval shaped bed which looked rather like a dog basket